Empire: Total War: Campaign

 The campaign mode is similar to those in Rome: Total War and Medieval II: Total War, but with several enhancements.
-It features three main theatres of play: Europe (which also includes North Africa and the Middle East), the Americas, and the Indian subcontinent, as well as four minor trade theatres: the East Indies, the Ivory Coast, the Straits of Madagascar and Brazil.
+It features three main theatres of play: Europe (which includes North Africa and the Middle East), the Americas, and the Indian subcontinent, and four minor trade theatres: the East Indies, the Ivory Coast, the Straits of Madagascar and Brazil.
 The way provinces work has been decentralised: although a central settlement is still used, other locations within a province can generate trade and technology, allowing factions to disrupt a province's productivity without assaulting the main settlement.

 Diplomacy, taxation, and trade have been streamlined to reduce the need for micromanagement, including allowing the player to appoint ministers to govern the nation.
 Previous Total War games required the player to promote a governor for each major city, whereas in Empire ministers' qualifications affect the government of all cities, modified in each case by the size of the metropolitan administration, reflecting the shift from premodern city-statehood to modern nation-statehood.

 The wandering scholars, spies, emissaries and assassins used in previous titles to deal with diplomacy, trade and espionage have been replaced with just three units: gentlemen, rakes, and missionaries.
-The former handle research and can challenge other characters to a duel (thus eliminating the diplomatic risk of being implicated in an assassination plot), while rakes perform clandestine tasks such as spying, assassination, and sabotage.
+Gentlemen handle research and can challenge other characters to a duel, eliminating the diplomatic risk of being implicated in an assassination plot.
+Rakes perform clandestine tasks such as spying, assassination, and sabotage.
 Missionaries serve to convert the populace to the state religion, which reduces religious unrest and softens cultural unrest.

-Isomorphic units also exist for the Ottomans, Persians, and other near eastern nations, replacing rakes with Hashashin, while Indian nations use Thugees for the same purposes, and all nations south and east of the Ottoman Empire use Eastern Scholars instead of gentlemen (although these cannot duel).
+Isomorphic units also exist for the Ottomans, Persians, and other near eastern nations, replacing rakes with Hashashin, while Indian nations use Thugees for the same purposes, and all nations south and east of the Ottoman Empire use Eastern Scholars instead of gentlemen, although these cannot duel.
 The isomorphic religious leaders are Catholic, Eastern Orthodox, and Protestant missionaries, Imams, and Brahmin.
 The way armies are produced also differs: in addition to being produced at settlements, generals can now build their armies in the field by recruiting from nearby settlements.
 Players can now research technologies along a technology tree, advancing in areas such as infrastructure, politics, agriculture and the military.